Sunday, October 13, 2024

 3 Life Stressors and How to Deal with Them

-With so many distractions that catch our attention, we never ran out of things to do, making us so busy with a lot of stuff.
-And because of this, we are becoming prone to stress.
-Different factors cause such, and it depends on our habits, lifestyle, environment, and the food we eat.
-I have been battling anxiety for so many years, and it became a more significant issue when I became a parent.
-Recently I suffered from extreme fatigue and stress - the time I've had enough.
-So what I did is list down the things that make me feel stressed.
-That way, I can evaluate and find solutions to this problem.
-After listing down my stressors and find ways to get rid of them, I can say that my day-to-day life is getting well.
-So here are some of the stressors that I think might also help you to determine your stressors;
+With so many distractions grabbing our attention, we never run out of things to do, making us constantly busy.
+Because of this, we become more prone to stress.
+Various factors contribute to it, depending on our habits, lifestyle, environment, and the food we eat.
+I’ve battled anxiety for many years, but it became a more significant issue when I became a parent.
+Recently, I experienced extreme fatigue and stress—reaching a point where I'd had enough.
+So, I decided to list the things that make me feel stressed.
+That way, I could evaluate them and find solutions.
+After identifying my stressors and finding ways to address them, I can say that my day-to-day life has improved.
+Here are some of the stressors I identified, which might help you determine your own:

 Technology

-Since I work as a freelancer, I usually spend 12 hours in front of the computer daily, and when I am relaxing, I always urge to use my phone to recheck the web.
-I realized that after using them, my eyes and back hurts a lot.
-It's an unfortunate habit.
-So to prevent stress early, focus on work and finish it on time.
-Limit internet browsing, especially if there's nothing essential to do.
-And I did this.
-After my shift, I spend my time with my baby and hubby.
+As a freelancer, I usually spend 12 hours a day in front of the computer.
+Even when I'm relaxing, I often feel the urge to check my phone and browse the web.
+I realized that after using them, my eyes and back hurt a lot.
+It’s an unhealthy habit.
+To prevent stress early on, I focused on completing my work on time and limiting internet browsing when there’s nothing important to do.
+After my shift, I now spend time with my baby and husband.

 Negative People

-Sometimes other people can cause us to be stressed out.
-I have a few friends who constantly complain about their lives and relationships, which somehow impact me just because I sympathized with them.
-However, I realized that I am becoming their shock absorber, and in the end, I'm the one who feels like carrying a huge burden.
-I know there's nothing wrong with listening, especially if it is for a friend.
-However, make sure you are strong enough to absorb the negativity from other people's problems.
-If not, you can still listen.
-If asked for a bit of advice, give a suggestion, then shut.
-What I did is I took a break.
-I want to remove all the negative things thrown and absorbed by me.
-So, I took a break talking about problems; when I'm with them, I open up an exciting topic and happy stories unrelated to their lives and relationship issues.
+Sometimes, other people can cause us stress.
+I have a few friends who constantly complain about their lives and relationships, which affects me because I sympathize with them.
+However, I realized that I was becoming their emotional shock absorber, and in the end, I was the one carrying the burden.
+While there’s nothing wrong with listening, especially to a friend, make sure you’re strong enough to handle the negativity.
+If not, you can still listen, but if you're asked for advice, give a suggestion and then move on.
+I decided to take a break from absorbing negativity.
+When I’m with my friends, I bring up interesting topics and share happy stories that have nothing to do with their personal issues.

 Environment

-So far, these are my stressors and how I deal with them.
-It might be minor issues for some, but who knows, when these little things piled up, they are the worst.
-So, how do you deal with stress?
-Please share it! :)
+So far, these are my main stressors and how I’ve dealt with them.
+They may seem like minor issues, but when they pile up, they can become overwhelming.
+How do you deal with stress?
+Please share your experiences! :)

 Tuesday, December 10, 2013